 The Bicycle/Pedestrian Advisory Board, Citizens Advisory Committee and the Transportation Disadvantaged Coordinating Board are the primary forum for citizen participation.
-However, other citizens are also encouraged to contact staff for timely information about transportation plans and programs.
+In addition, other citizens are able to contact staff or access the MTPO website for timely information about transportation plans and programs.